-Transparency Report 1H 2018
+US Transparency Report

-United States report
+United States Report

-The table below sets out the number of subpoenas, orders, warrants and emergency requests we received from federal, state or local law enforcement in the United States in the first half of 2018.
-The table presents data for the past three years; data from prior periods can be found by clicking on the Archive tab at the top of the page.
-The total number of demands (and the number of subpoenas, orders, warrants and emergency requests) in the first half of 2018 were generally comparable with the number of demands we received in prior six-month periods.
+Verizon's transparency report presents the number of demands we received from law enforcement in the United States during the first half of 2021.
+The following table sets out the number of subpoenas, orders, warrants, and emergency requests that we received from federal, state, or local law enforcement in the United States during the first half of 2021.
+The table presents data for the past three years.
+Data from prior periods can be found by clicking the "Archive" tab at the top of the page.

-The vast majority of these various types of demands relate to our consumer customers; we receive relatively few demands regarding our enterprise customers.
+The vast majority of these demands relate to our consumer customers; we receive relatively few demands regarding our enterprise customers.
 We do not release customer information unless authorized by law, such as a valid law enforcement demand or an appropriate request in an emergency involving the danger of death or serious physical injury.